-Check out our Winter ‘21 product release webinar to learn all about Invoca’s new dashboards, transcripts in the Conversation Review interface, and the real-time integration with Five9 that can simply and seamlessly help marketing and sales teams deliver better business results.
+In our Winter ‘21 product release webinar, we unveiled Invoca’s new dashboards, transcripts in the Conversation Review interface, and the real-time integration with Five9 that can simply and seamlessly help marketing and sales teams deliver better business results.
 And maybe even help them enjoy talking to each other at the company holiday party.
 Which you may actually do in person this year, so you best be ready.

 In this webinar, you’ll learn how Invoca’s new features enable you to: